iitkravi/github-stats-lang-cli/README.md

 ## Features
 - Fetch top 5 languages used in a GitHub profile.
-- Displays the number of lines of code and the percentage of each language used.
+- Displays the percentage of each language used.

 ## Prerequisites
 - Node.js (v12 or higher)